zhutao100/qwen-code/docs/troubleshooting.md

 ## Exit Codes

-The Gemini CLI uses specific exit codes to indicate the reason for termination.
+The Qwen Code uses specific exit codes to indicate the reason for termination.
 This is especially useful for scripting and automation.

 | Exit Code | Error Type                 | Description                                                                                         |
 | --------- | -------------------------- | --------------------------------------------------------------------------------------------------- |